-Sigonella Naval Air Base in Sicily, Italy, is of strategic importance for US drone operations, in particular in North Africa.
-Based on a – publicly undisclosed – agreement between Rome and Washington, it is understood that the US can operate armed drones from Sigonella, subject to formal authorization by the Italian Commander.
-This would make Italy directly complicit in US drone attacks.
+Sigonella Naval Air Base in Sicily, Italy, is of strategic importance for US drone operations in North Africa.
+Based on an agreement between Rome and Washington (as of yet publicly undisclosed), the US can deploy armed drones out of Sigonella with the formal authorization of the Italian commander, which could potentially make Italy directly complicit in US drone attacks.